 Variety

-Variety is another key factor to take into consideration while meal planning for residents.
+Variety is another key factor to take into consideration while meal planning for residents in assisted living homes.
 The majority of people will grow tired of foods that are repeatedly offered, which could potentially lead to decreased meal satisfaction and eating altogether.
 Therefore, a menu for a senior living facility should be diverse while still incorporating resident favorites.
 Different types of food, cooking methods and seasonal options are great ways to increase variety.

 Main Food Groups